-Dean Alderucci is an Adjunct Professor of Strategic Management at the University of Chicago Booth School of Business, where he teaches Innovation Strategy and is faculty advisor to the Innovation Group at Chicago Booth.
+Dean Alderucci is an Adjunct Professor of Strategic Management at the University of Chicago Booth School of Business, where he teaches the Innovation Strategy and Business Applications of Natural Language Processing courses, and is faculty advisor to the Innovation Group at Chicago Booth.
 Dean is an innovation consultant with over fifteen years of experience encompassing two areas - processes for innovating and patent protection for innovations.

 Dean was previously Vice President of Cantor Fitzgerald, a global financial services firm, where he founded and was Chief Operating Officer of its Innovation Division.
 Before that he was Senior Vice President of IP Strategy at Walker Digital, an R & D laboratory and business incubator known for creating and spinning off Priceline.com and over a dozen other technology start-ups.

 Dean operates in all phases of innovation, including teaching how to create new products and services, patent strategy, and commercialization of innovations.
 He teaches design thinking, ownable innovations, and other popular innovation methodologies.
 He also developed the field of formal processes for generating innovations that both are patentable and have maximum licensing value.

 Dean is an inventor on more than 200 granted U.S. patents, and has been elected a Fellow of the National Academy of Inventors.
 His innovations span a wide range of fields including financial services, gaming, e-commerce systems, microprocessor design, firearms, machine learning, operating systems, and computer networking.